Joe Beltrami: Career

 Beltrami was involved in several high-profile cases, including the campaign for the release of Patrick Meehan.
 He defended such names as Johnny Ramensky, Colin Beattie and gained the first ever Royal Pardon issued in Scotland defending Maurice Swanson.

 Beltrami's most famous "client" was Hercules, a trained grizzly bear, who featured in Octopussy.
-The bear disappeared during filming of an Kleenex tissue advert on Benbecula, and was missing for over three weeks.
+The bear disappeared during filming of a Kleenex tissue advert on Benbecula, and was missing for over three weeks.
 His owner, Andy Robin, was prosecuted for failing to control a wild animal, but Beltrami successfully defended the man on the basis that Hercules was not wild as he was a "working bear".

 He successfully defended Glasgow crime figure Arthur Thompson on many occasions throughout the 1980s, leading to the phrase "get me Beltrami" being coined as a plea for help in desperate circumstances amongst Glaswegians during the time.

-Beltrami also successfully defended in 12 capital murder cases.
+Before the abolition of the death penalty in 1965, Beltrami successfully defended in 12 capital murder cases, with all 12 of his clients not having to trouble the hangman.